 Once you have signed up for hosting, the next step is to install WordPress.
 Follow the instructions in our step by step guide on how to start a WordPress blog, and you’ll be up and running in no time.

-Now that you have installed WordPress, you can move on to setting up your WordPress membership site.
+Since Bluehost already comes with WordPress pre-installed, you can move on to setting up your WordPress membership site.

 Step 2.
 Choosing a WordPress Membership Plugin

 There are plenty of free and paid WordPress membership plugins that you can use.
 However, each one of them has its own pros and cons.
 We have a full comparison of the best WordPress membership plugins.